petr-tik/emacs-config/TIL.md

     C-c C-z - go to the shell running a python process C-c C-l - send a file to shell
     C-c C-r - python shell send selected region (no region = current line)

+## Ibuffer mode - interactive mode

+    'o' - View the buffer in another window.
+    'C-o' - View the buffer in another windon, DON'T select the new window.